Special Population Testing

 Assessments for English Language Learners

 With the development of the new STAAR program, all aspects of linguistic accommodations are being reviewed, including student eligibility criteria, grades and subjects included in the linguistically accommodated version of STAAR, known as STAAR L, and the types of accommodations that will be provided.
-A computer-based linguistically accommodated version of STAAR for grades 3-8 and high school will begin this spring.
-Until then, STAAR L tests will be administered in paper mode only.
+A computer-based linguistically accommodated version of STAAR for grades 3-8 and high school is in place for students who qualify for STAAR L.

 Please note that there are no changes to the current TELPAS program and associated policies for this school year.

 TEA is expanding testing policies to include high school students with dyslexia and other similar reading disabilities.
-Students will be allowed to take the STAAR English I, II, and III assessments as well as the grades 3-8 reading assessments with accommodations, such as the oral reading of item stems/answer options and extended time.
-These accommodations represent two of the three accommodations in the current dyslexia bundle.
+Students will be allowed to take the STAAR English I and II assessments as well as the grades 3-8 reading assessments with accommodations, such as the oral reading of item stems/answer options and extended time.
+These accommodations represent two of the three accommodations in the dyslexia bundle that was offered under TAKS testing.
 The only accommodation that will no longer be provided is the proper-nouns lists.